Opthimo/python3-Two-Ways-to-Run-Python/README.md

 5. How does a shebang line help in Linux environments?

-you don't have to type "python(3) ..."
+you don't have to type "python(3) ...".
+You can exute scriptlanguage-files

 6. What's the difference between importing a library and accessing a built-in?